jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 approach used in several other analyses used for SoCB (e.g., for looking at metals in CBEP Toxics data).

-We use this, significnatly slower, approach because we began with code used in preparing the 2010 State of the Bay report.
+We use this significantly slower approach because we began with code used in preparing the 2010 State of the Bay report.
 This “for loop” approach works (although inefficiently).